meowgix/meowgix-hugo/README.md

 ## Installation

-From your Hugo site folder, clone the theme into `themes/hugo-theme-stack` by running :
 ```
-git clone https://github.com/CaiJimmy/hugo-theme-stack.git themes/hugo-theme-stack
 ```

 ## About

-This is a fork of the Hugo theme [Stack](https://themes.gohugo.io/hugo-theme-stack/) by [Jimmy](https://github.com/CaiJimmy/).
+This is my second attempt at a hugo-netlify static site.

 ## Changelog

 > Version 0.0

-- Installed theme to repo on 01/11/21
+- Installed theme to repo on 03/10/21

 ## To Do

-- [x] Install theme
+- [x] Install new theme
-- [ ] Setup Netlify
+- [ ] Setup Netlify (fix)
 - [ ] Setup Forestry
 - [ ] Publish first blog post